WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

-Running your website on WordPress is exciting.
-But if you do not secure it, you are risking losing everything overnight.
+Running your website on WordPress is exciting, but if you don’t secure it, you risk losing everything overnight.

 Surprisingly, these hacks aren’t the work of expert hackers.
 They are mostly break-ins caused by outdated plugins, weak passwords, and missing security layers, and they can be resolved in minutes.
 The good news is that with a simple checklist and a couple of hours of work, you can easily prevent the most common attacks and reduce your risk.